mogey/blackjack/README.md

 As someone who's career has been primarily frontend focused so far, learning how to write a backend service from scratch using Express was a fun challenge, and I look forward to learning more.

+For deployment I used Dockerfiles and docker-compose, the client is served using the Webpack development server for testing.
+However in a full production environment I'd want to use something like nginx and serve the results of `npm build`.

 ## Setting up a local environment

 The entire application can be run using docker-compose